CudaText-addons/cuda_spell_checker/readme/readme.txt

 Items in the "Plugins" menu:

-- "Check text": Run spell-checking (of all text or only selection).
+- "Check text": Run spell-checking (of only selection, if selection is made).
-- "Check text, with suggestions": Run spell-checking (of all text or only selection), with the suggestion-dialog for misspelled words.
+- "Check text, with suggestions": Run spell-checking (of only selection, if selection is made), with the suggestion dialog for misspelled words.
 Dialog will give suggestions from the spell-checker dictionaries.
 - "Check word", "Check word, with suggestions": Run spell-checking of only one word, under first caret.
+You don't need to select a word, only place caret on it.
-- "Get all misspelled words": Scans the entire document and opens a new tab containing a unique, sorted list of all misspelled words.
+- "Go to next/previous misspelled": Put caret to next/previous misspelled word, if such words are already found and underlined.
-- "Go to next/previous misspelled": Put caret to next (previous) misspelled word, if such words are already found and underlined.
+- "Create a list with all the misspelled words": Scans the entire document and opens a new tab containing a unique, sorted list of all misspelled words.

 Items in the "Options / Settings-plugins / Spell Checker" menu: